esphome/esphome-docs/components/text_sensor/index.rst

 ESPHome allows you to do some basic pre-processing of text_sensor values before they’re sent to Home Assistant.
-This is for example useful if you want to apply manipulate the text_sensor string in some fashion.
+This is for example useful if you want to manipulate the text_sensor string in some fashion.

 There are a lot of filters that sensors support.
-You define them by adding a ``filters`` block in the text_sensor configuration (at the same level as ``platform``; or inside each text_sensor block for platforms with multiple sensors)
+You define them by adding a ``filters`` block in the text_sensor configuration (at the same level as ``platform``; or inside each text_sensor block for platforms with multiple sensors).

 Filters are processed in the order they are defined in your configuration.